 Before you start designing your new website, you should always start with an objective.
-What is your goal?
+Consider parts of your business like: What are your marketing objectives?
 Who is your target audience?
 What does their purchase journey look like?

 #2.
-Know the Problems You’re Trying to Solve
+Know the problems you’re trying to solve

 Your website should focus on meeting your potential clients’ needs and solving their pain points.